-Randomized controlled trials (RCTs) are important in this area in order to adequately compare spacers and stents to alternative treatment regimens and to minimize the effects of confounders on outcomes.
-Case series and trials without control groups offer little in the way of relevant evidence, as improvement in symptoms is expected post-endoscopic sinus surgery (ESS) and because there are multiple clinical and treatment variables which may confound outcomes.
+Randomized controlled trials (RCTs) are important in this area in order to adequately compare implantable stents to alternative treatment regimens and to minimize the effects of confounders on outcomes.
+Case series and trials without control groups offer little in the way of relevant evidence, as improvement in symptoms is expected after endoscopic sinus surgery (ESS) and because there are multiple clinical and treatment variables which may confound outcomes.

 The literature consists of a few, small randomized trials, single-arm case series, and systematic reviews of these studies.

-Murr et al. (8) The first RCT of this implant was published in 2011.
+The first RCT of this implant was published in 2011 by Murr et al. (8).
 A total of 38 patients with refractory chronic rhinosinusitis were included in the efficacy evaluation, and an additional 5 patients were enrolled for a safety evaluation.
 An intra-patient control design was used, meaning that each patient received a drug-eluting stent on one side and a non-drug-eluting stent on the other via random assignment.
 Patients were not permitted to use topical or oral steroids for 30 days following the procedure.
 A 14-day course of antibiotics was given to all patients.
-The primary endpoint was the degree of inflammation recorded on follow-up endoscopy at day 21 post-procedure, as scored by a 100 mm visual analogue scale (VAS).
-There were also semi-quantitative grading performed for polypoid changes, middle turbinate position, and adhesions/synechiae.
-The clinicians recording the outcomes were not blinded to treatment assignment.
+The primary end point was the degree of inflammation recorded on follow-up endoscopy at day 21 postprocedure, as scored by a 100-mm visual analog scale (VAS).
+There were also semiquantitative grading performed for polypoid changes, middle turbinate position, and adhesions/synechiae.
+The clinicians recording the outcomes were the same physicians who were treating the patients.
 One patient withdrew prior to study completion.

 The difference in inflammation scores at 21 days was significant in favor of the steroid-eluting group.
-The estimated difference in scores from graphical representation was approximately 18 units on the 0-100 VAS scale.
+The estimated difference in scores from graphical representation was approximately 18 units on the 0 to 100 VAS scale.
 The percent of patients having polypoid changes was 18.4% in the steroid-eluting group versus 36.8% in the non-steroid-eluting group (p=0.039).
-Adhesions were also significantly less common in the steroid-eluting group (5.3% vs. 21.1%, p=0.03).
+Adhesions were also significantly less common in the steroid-eluting group (5.3% vs 21.1%, p=0.03).
 There were no significant differences in the appearance or position of the middle turbinate.

-There were 3 patients lost to follow-up (2.9%), and 9 patients (8.6%) could not be evaluated because the video of the endoscopy could not be graded.
+Three patients were lost to follow-up (2.9%), and 9 patients (8.6%) could not be evaluated because the video of the endoscopy could not be graded.
 Two patients had the device removed within 30 days of placement.
 Of the remaining patients, the need for postoperative intervention by expert judgment was found in 33.3% of patients in the steroid-eluting arm versus 46.9% in the non-steroid-eluting arm (p=0.028).
-According to the judgments of the clinical investigators, who were not blinded to treatment assignment, intervention was required in 21.9% of the steroid-eluting group and 31.4% of the non-steroid-eluting group (p=0.068).
+According to the judgments of the clinical investigators who were treating the patients, intervention was required in 21.9% of the steroid-eluting group and 31.4% of the non-steroid-eluting group (p=0.068).
 The reduction in interventions was primarily driven by a 52% reduction in lysis of adhesions (p=0.005).
 The primary safety hypothesis was met, as there were no cases of clinically significant increases in ocular pressure recorded over the 90-day period following the procedure.

 Clinical Input Received through Physician Specialty Societies and Academic Medical Centers